pragsmike/PromptCritical/docs/prompt-representation.md

 These are written using lowercase characters, but the parser will also accept uppercase.
 NOTE: The purpose of the hash is to detect corruption, NOT to uniquely identify the prompt.
 It is OK if two prompts have the same hash.
-It's very likely that they're the same text, but it doesn't matter if they don't due to (unlikely) hash collision.
+It's very likely that they're the same text, but it's a feature if they don't due to (unlikely) hash collision.

 The hash is computed over the prompt text as if it were extracted from the prompt file as follows:
    * The starting point is the beginning of the first nonblank line after the YAML ending separator.